dbohdan/structured-text-tools/README.md

 ### Awk

-Awk is a POSIX-standard command line tool and programming language for processing DSV data.
-If you use Linux, macOS or a BSD, you almost certainly have it installed.
+Awk is a POSIX-standard command line tool and programming language.
+If you use Linux, macOS, or a BSD, you almost certainly have it installed.
 See below for Windows.

-* If you already know how to program, the nawk [man page](http://www.freebsd.org/cgi/man.cgi?query=nawk&sektion=1) is a great way to learn Awk quickly.
+* If you already know how to program, the nawk [man page](https://www.freebsd.org/cgi/man.cgi?query=nawk&sektion=1) is a great way to learn Awk quickly.
 What you learn from it will apply to other implementations on different platforms.
-Read it first if you feel overwhelmed by the sheer size of the [GNU Awk manual](http://www.gnu.org/software/gawk/manual/gawk.html).
+Read it first if you feel overwhelmed by the sheer size of the [GNU Awk manual](https://www.gnu.org/software/gawk/manual/gawk.html).
 * [Awk.info archive](https://web.archive.org/web/20160505033644/http://awk.info/) — an extensive resource on Awk.
-* [AWK Vs NAWK Vs GAWK](http://www.thegeekstuff.com/2011/06/awk-nawk-gawk/) — a comparison of implementations' features.
+* [AWK Vs NAWK Vs GAWK](https://www.thegeekstuff.com/2011/06/awk-nawk-gawk/) — a comparison of features present in different implementations.
 * [busybox-w32](https://frippery.org/busybox/) includes a full implementation of POSIX Awk and other tools like `sed` in a single Windows executable.
 * [GNU Awk 5 binaries for Windows](https://sourceforge.net/projects/ezwinports/files/) by [EZWinPorts](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/EZWinPorts.html).